Arelle/Arelle/README.md

 with an easy to use set of tools.
 It supports XBRL and its extension features in an extensible manner.
-It does this in a compact yet robust framework that can be used as a desktop application and can be integrated with other applications and languages utilizing its web service.
+It does this in a compact yet robust framework that can be used as a desktop application and can be integrated with other applications and languages utilizing its web service, command line interface, and Python API.

 ## Features